2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

     1. ✅ Change Secure Data Service to be FIPS compliant
     1. ✅ Change System fingerprint to use FIPS compliant SHA256
 1. ✅ Internal - re-org ApiKeys for UI to be in a better place

-## January v15.02

-1. ⏳ Enhance Page DataSource with community requests
+1. ✅ Enhance Page DataSource with community requests

+## Next Priorities

+1. CSP Training
+1. Image Perfectionist Training

 ## Probably 2023 Feb